 - 3-day boot camp orientation before the clinical part

-Advocating for Patients – to get quick and dirty about the healthcare system, clinician’s role, how to be an effective and efficient advocate; developing an advocacy infrastructure in your practice
+Advocating for Patients: a quick and dirty course about the health care system, clinician’s role, how to be an effective and efficient advocate, and developing an advocacy infrastructure in your practice

 They have a class starting in the summer if you want to get started right away.
 Classes start on Tuesday, May 26, 2015.
 Classes in Fall start the day after Labor Day.

 - Working in research labs, interacting with scientists, researchers, etc.

 - Taking the IPA (Introduction to Patient Advocacy) course as a stand-alone at The Center for Patient Partnerships to get a taste of what getting the certificate is like

 [Related episode: What Are Some Good Gap Year Ideas?]